cmeiklejohn/shafty/README.md

 # shafty

-ClojureScript functional reactive programming library.
+ClojureScript functional reactive programming library inspired by [Flapjax](http://www.flapjax-lang.com/).
+Shafty provides the core abstractions provided by Flapjax for dataflow programming with reactive values, however does not provide the DOM manipulation abstractions provided by Flapjax.

 ## Disclaimer